 If you are identified as a current American Express® Cardmember, you may not be eligible for this welcome bonus offer.
 This offer is also not available to applicants who have had this product within the last 12 months.

 Either I’ve had one, or my wife has had one, or I’ve had the business card version of this card for the last 5+ years.
 Transferring points within between household members is quite easy and free.
-The Starwood Preferred Guest® Business Credit Card from American Express also has a similar offer good for another 25,000 bonus points – 10,000 after your first purchase and an additional 15,000 when you spend $5,000 within the first 6 months – enough for a weekend getaway to a Category 4 Hotel.
+The Starwood Preferred Guest® Business Credit Card also has a similar offer good for up to 25,000 bonus points – Earn 10,000 Starpoints after your first purchase on the Card and another 15,000 after you spend $5,000 in purchases on the Card within the first 6 months of Card Membership – enough for a weekend getaway to a Category 4 Hotel.
 Annual fee waived for the first year.

 Starwood Points Convert Easily to Frequent Flier Miles